ZJU-SEC/MANTA/README.md

 After invoking run-manta.sh, you need around 30-60 minutes to wait for the analysis to finish.
 The analysis results are included in the file *bughunt-result.txt*.

 The result includes many sites that are unreachable from syscalls.
-To filter these ones and format the result, run the following script in the container.
+To filter these ones and format the result, run the following command in the container.

 ```bash
 python3 format-result.py